9th Armoured Brigade (United Kingdom)

 The 9th Armoured Brigade was a British Army brigade formed during the Second World War.

-The 9th Armoured Brigade was formed by the redesignation of the 4th Cavalry Brigade, a 1st Line Yeomanry (mounted) brigade in the Territorial Army, which had been part of the 1st Cavalry Division.
-It was converted to an armoured role on 3 August 1941 in the Middle East, and joined the 10th Armoured Division.
+The 9th Armoured Brigade was formed by the renaming of the 4th Cavalry Brigade, a 1st Line Yeomanry (mounted) brigade in the Territorial Army, which had been part of the 1st Cavalry Division.
+It was converted to tanks on 3 August 1941 in the Middle East and joined the 10th Armoured Division.

 Second World War

 El Alamein

 During the North Africa campaign, the Brigade was commanded by Brigadier J.C.Currie and fought at the Second Battle of El Alamein.
 Its units were: